nickrosh/Tech_Notes/Software Engineering/OOP/SOLID Principles.md

 ### Dependency Inversion Principle
 Abstractions should not depend on abstractions.
 So rather than pushing info from **Object A** to **Object B**, we create an interface that takes the info as input and passes to the others, like an API.
 That way, changes in the info in **Object A**  won't break **Object B**.
+You wouldn't solder a light bulb directly to the electrical wires, you would use an outlet: don't depend on low-level implementation.